TenthPres/TouchPointScripts/README.md

 ## Tools Under Development

+- [**PA Background Check Automation**](BackgroundChecks) - Pennsylvania has weird and specific laws about how background checks are conducted.
+This tool tracks their progress, their renewals, and (so far as we are able within the law) automates the process for both staff members and volunteers.

 - [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.